Shailesh-Pandey/graphql-starlette-aiosql/README.md

 # graphql-starlette-aiosql

-Poetry is used for package depedency and management.
+Poetry is used for package depedency management.
 (for steps to install: https://python-poetry.org/docs/)

 To run (using poetry):